satya-arjunan/visocyteold/Plugins/pvNVIDIAIndeX/README.txt

 # Compatibility and Prerequisites
 #-------------------------------------------------------------------------------

-The NVIDIA IndeX for Visocyte Plugin is compatible with:
+The NVIDIA IndeX for ParaView Plugin is compatible with:

-* Visocyte-5.5.0 and later.
+* ParaView-5.5.0 and later.
   (depending on the downloaded package, Windows 64-bit).
 * OpenMPI-1.7.4
   (if running in client-server mode).
 * NVIDIA IndeX 2.0
-  (installed with the Visocyte plugin).
+  (installed with the ParaView plugin).
 * NVIDIA GPU(s) supporting CUDA compute capability 3.0 or higher, i.e. Kepler
   GPU architecture generation or later.
 * NVIDIA display driver version 387.26 or later on Linux and